May 3, 2020

 Asaph continues his poetic reminder to the people of Israel.
 In yesterday’s reading, I hope you wondered, “When did the tribe of Ephraim run from battle?”
 I encourage you to ask questions like that and do a little research.
 (See the Shovels page at dailybiblereading.info for sites that will give you good answers.)
 Because this comes up several more times in the OT, I want to tell you this: The Ephraimites were the largest of the northern tribes, and their name came to stand for all of the northern tribes in the time when people distinguished between the kingdom of Judah (in the south)and the kingdom of Israel (in the north).
 It is likely that there was no specific battle in Asaph’s mind, but that he was using the northern tribes as examples of what happens when the people are unfaithful to God.
 They refused to be numbered with God’s people in time of national wars.

-As Paul prophesied, all 276 people on board arrived safely on land, but the ship was lost.
+As Paul prophesied, all two hundred and seventy six people on board arrived safely on land, but the ship was lost.